 Crocodiles, Turtles and Tortoises

-A single gallery displays images of saltwater crocodiles from Order Crocodilia together with turtles and tortoises placed in Order Testudines that I photographed in their natural habits.
+A single gallery displays saltwater crocodiles’ images from Order Crocodilia together with turtles and tortoises placed in Order Testudines that I photographed in their natural habitats.
 See Taxonomy note at the end of this page.

 Crocodiles, Turtles and Tortoises

 Saltwater Crocodiles are ‘Red List 2020’ assessed as ‘Least Concern’.
 Distribution is in the tropical regions from India to northern Australia.
 Habitat includes brackish and freshwater rivers, estuaries, swamps, lagoons and billabongs, they can tolerate high salinity seawater.
 They eat fish, birds and mammals, and grow to 8 m.